 Iron the whole thing being sure to iron near the edges of the cardstock.
 The plastic will melt causing the cardstock and napkin to become one.
 If the tissue paper/napkin tries to come off the cardstock, apply a little glue and let dry.

-This can be folded, cut into pieces for collage work, etc. I usually make a notecard out of most of it and then use the scraps for collage.
+This can be folded, cut into pieces for collage work, etc. I usually make a notecard out of most

 You will get melted plastic wrap on your iron.
 If you can, it may be best to devote your iron to your craft area!